Resting as Consciousness with the mandala wisdom as our guide, everything falls into place at last.

 I hope you enjoy my articles.
 The various inter-related categories of my writing are described below, and my coaching and teaching work is described below that.
-Keep scrolling to find my most recent articles.
+Keep scrolling to find links to my most recent articles.
 On a computer you can hover your pointer over the categories in the menu bar above to reveal the sub-menus, and listings of the articles.
 On a mobile, the articles are best read in a ‘landscape’ orientation.

 Current Mandala of Love Projects:

-I have not been able to find time to add to the website in recent months, as I am in a full-time caring role taking care of a close family member.
-Below are few of writing projects that I have either been working on recently, or hope to be returning to before too long:
+I have not been able to find time to add much to the Mandala of Love website in recent months, as I have been in a full-time caring role taking care of a close family member.
+Below are a few of the projects that I have either been working on recently, or hope to be returning to before too long: